mila-iqia/slurm-queue-time-pred/docs/2_Results.md

 <div align="justify">As a comparison, we can use the difference between the actual execution time of the jobs on the compute clusters and the value predicted by SLURM.
 This is equivalent to the difference between the actual and predicted waiting time.
 Indeed, SLURM provides an estimate based, among other things, on the time limit requested by the user for the job and the priority of other users’ jobs submitted afterwards.
 It is well known, however, that SLURM's estimation is grossly inaccurate.
 <br></br>
 We determined that the mean difference, on a base-10 logarithmic scale, for n=53 estimates on the Cedar cluster is 3.2032, while for n=58 estimates on the Narval cluster it is 2.4870.
 To calculate these values, fictitious jobs were submitted on these clusters and for each of them, the estimated job execution start time and the actual execution start time were retrieved.
-A difference of 3.2032 corresponds to approximately 1597 times the targets and a difference of 2.4870 corresponds to approximately 307 times the targets.
+<br></br>
 Here are the intervals where >50% of the predictions fall into, calculated from the MSE losses, where t is the real wait time in seconds:
 <br></br>
 <div align="center">